google/zetasql/docs/query-syntax.md

  *-------------------------+--------+----------------------------------*/
 ```

-As with structs, you can alias `UNNEST` here to define a range variable.
+As with structs, you can alias `UNNEST` to define a range variable.
 You
 can reference this alias in the `SELECT` list to return a value table where each
 row is a protocol buffer element from the array.